sandeep808/Music-Genre-Classification/README.md

 #### Zero Crossing Rate :
         The zero-crossing rate is the rate of sign-changes along a signal, i.e., the rate at which the signal changes from positive to zero to negative or from negative to zero to positive.

+#### Mel-Frequency Cepstral Coefficients (MFCCs) :

+A signal goes through a pre-emphasis filter,

+then gets sliced into (overlapping) frames and a window function is applied to each frame; afterwards,

+we do a Fourier transform on each frame (or more specifically a Short-Time Fourier Transform) and calculate the power spectrum; and subsequently compute the filter banks.

+To obtain MFCCs, a Discrete Cosine Transform (DCT) is applied to the filter banks retaining a number of the resulting coefficients while the rest are discarded.

+Final step is mean normalization.

         We write the data to a csv file.